open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/serverless.md

 ## AWS Lambda

-Following the next steps will allow your AWS Lambda functions to use OpenTelemetry to send traces to the configured backend.
+The following show how to use OpenTelemetry to instrument AWS Lambda functions that send traces to a configured backend.

 ### Dependencies